-• We need to challenge the assumption that the Christian worldview is based solely on (blind) and that the secular worldview is based solely on .

-• Many people have rejected Christianity as a viable option because they believe it to be

-(rationally) and (emotionally or morally).

-- Plausibility comes by offering various forms of that shows that the Christian worldview is rational and an (extremely) reasonable for the world as we know it. - Desirability is the second barrier to overcome, and it comes from contrasting the of the two worldviews. - If our non-religious friends seek the living God openly, earnestly, and sincerely, they will encounter Him in a way that cannot explain. - Ask God for understanding in , search Scripture for answers, read recommended books by respected Christian authors, and seek the of wise Christians. - We should not confuse or distract non-religious people by focusing on our particular view of the Creation or other theological issues.
+// Viewing Guide We need to challenge the assumption that the Christian worldview is based solely on (blind faith and that the secular worldview is based solely on reason.
+Many people have rejected Christianity as a viable option because they believe it to be implausible (rationally) and undesirable (emotionally or morally).
+Plausibility comes by offering various forms ofevidence that shows that the Christian worldview is rational and an (extremely) reasonableexplanation for the world as we know it.
+Desirability is the second barrier to overcome, and it comes from contrasting the implications of the two worldviews.
+If our non-religious friends seek the living God openly, earnestly, and sincerely, they will encounter Him in a way that cannot explain.
+Ask God for understanding in • We should not confuse or distract non-religious people by focusing on our particular view of theological issues.